Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 };
 ```

-With this code added, we can not keep in state the selected post when a user clicks on a title.
-Using a function that we pass to the `onClick` property of the `Post` component, we can use the state setter to select a post.
+With this code added, we can keep in state the selected post when a user clicks on a title.
+Using a function that we pass to the `onClick` property of the `Post` component, we use the state setter to select a post.
 When the component function will be executed again, `selected` will have a value and render a `SinglePost` instead of the usual list.

 As usual, wait some time for parcel to build your changes and try them for yourself in your browser.

+Try adding a `console.log()` call inside of the `if (selected)` code block with a small message.
+You will notice that, when you click the header of any post, that message appears in the console and the UI is rerendered to show a single post.
+Refresh the page and that message will not be displayed.
+That is because we pass the arrow function `post => setSelected(post)` as the `onClick` property on the `Post` component, which is then assigned on the header click as we've seen in the `src/post.jsx` file.
+When you click on the header, the `() => onClick(post)` function from the `src/post.jsx`'s code is executed, which in turn executes the `onClick` function from `Home` that we just described and sets the state.
+Try adding more `console.log()` and make sure you are familliar with the function flow of the application.
+This kind of "event chaining" is very common in React applications.

 Now, we can already see that we will likely want some way to go back to the list and clear the state.
 Another functionality we'll likely want is to be able to save which post is selected so that when a user refreshes the page, they still see the post they selected.
 Feel free to play with this version of the tutorial and try to implement those features yourself.
 However, you will notice that this gets very heavy and tedious.
 When you are ready, jump to the next section to see how we can solve those issues.